 Boy, are they.
 In the past, apps were apps—when you saw them, you were in them.
 (Sometimes they would run in the background, but you couldn’t see them then.)
 But in iOS 8, apps will be able to manifest visually in unusual ways—as widgets and by being projected into other apps.

 Widgets are miniature versions of apps that will run within Notification Center’s Today view.
 When you install an app that contains a widget, Notification Center will let you add it to the Today pane.
 These are very simple interfaces through which apps can provide at-a-glance information—the latest baseball scores, say—within the Notification Center window.
 Apps will also be able to also provide links within the widget to launch the full app.

 What do you mean that apps can project themselves into other apps?

 You know how when you use the Photos app to email a picture, a Mail window slides in?
 You’re still in the Photos app, yet some small portion of Mail has appeared inside of it.
-App projection is sort of like that.
 In iOS 8, apps will have the ability to launch small, short-lived services that extend functionality—for example, sharing content to a Web service, transforming data, photo editing, changing webpages in Safari, and hooking up with Internet storage providers.

 I keep hearing about Apple’s interest in health and fitness apps.
 Does iOS 8 have anything like that?